Browse Definitions :

 Kanban is a visual system used to manage and keep track of work as it moves through a process.
 The word kanban is Japanese and roughly translated means “card you can see.”

 Toyota introduced and refined the use of kanban in a relay system to standardize the flow of parts in their just-in-time (JIT) production lines in the 1950s.
 The approach, was inspired by Toyota studying supermarkets in the UK, gaining the idea of applying the techniques used in shelf-stocking to the factory floor.
 Toyota saw that store shelves were stocked with just enough product to meet consumer demand and inventory, and would only be restocked when there was a visual signal -- in this case, an empty space on the shelf.
 In 1953, Toyota began applying this approach to their main machine shop.
-Kanbans later became visual system in order to track work through production.
+Kanban later became a visual system in order to track work through production.

-How Kanban works
+How kanban works

-In manufacturing, Kanban starts with the customer’s order and follows production downstream.
+In manufacturing, kanban starts with the customer's order and follows production downstream.
 At its simplest, kanban is a card with an inventory number that’s attached to a part.
 Right before the part is installed, the kanban card is detached and sent up the supply chain as a request for another part.
 In a lean production environment, a part is only manufactured (or ordered) if there is a kanban card for it.
 Because all requests for parts are pulled from the order, kanban is sometimes referred to as a "pull system."

 There are six generally accepted rules for kanban: